Experience the world of the Rocky Mountain Grizzly Bear

 Pricing & Availability

-A four-night grizzly-viewing holiday in September or October starts at C$1,795 per person plus tax.
+A four-night grizzly-viewing holiday in September or October starts at C$1,595 per person plus tax.
 This price is based on double occupancy.
 It includes all meals, drinks, accommodation, tours and a $50 donation to our grizzly bear conservation fund.
-Please contact us for availability.
+Please contact us for more details and availability.